gibipara92/learning-explanations-hard-to-vary/README.md

 ### Learning explanations that are hard to vary
 This repo contains the code to implement the methods from the paper _Learning explanations that are hard to vary_ [arxiv.org/abs/2009.00329](https://arxiv.org/abs/2009.00329).

+#### Interested in trying it on a new dataset?
+In our experience, here are the very important hyperparameters to tune, that we would include in a wide hyperparameter search:

+- **higher lr** In the hyper parameter search we usually set it on a log_range(1e-4, 1e-0)
+- **weight decay**:
+	- Potentially much higher than usual, we usually search on a log_range(1e-5, 1e-0)
+	- _(already default)_ It's applied after the mask (so it affects the weights even for masked features)
+- **inverse scaling**: Rescales the remaining gradients by the ratio of entries that survived the mask in each layer. _(This is a pretty extreme re-scaling, we haven’t tried any other so far)_.
+We add `scale_grad_inverse_sparsity` as a boolean hyperparam in the search.
+- **geom mean**: in some cases (e.g. if there is some noise _and_ few environments, as it's the case for the notebook) the and_mask approximation is worse, and it’s best to go for the geom mean (the downside is that gradients get even smaller).
+We also just set this as an option in the hyperaparameter search (`method`).
+- **optimizer**: Adam or SGD.
+Adam rescales gradients, so the two can behave quite differently.

 #### Instructions
 To run the baseline (standard SGD), use `method='and_mask'` and `agreement_threshold=0.`.